Team

 Christina is a 2.5 generation Cantonese settler born and raised on unceded territories including the lands of the three title-holding Nations: the xʷməθkʷəy̓əm (Musqueam), skx̱wú7mesh (Squamish), and səlílwətaʔɬ (Tsleil-Waututh).
 After completing her BA in Geography and Asian Canadian Studies, Christina was eager to apply her research skills in ways that centred community and community needs.
 Christina’s time at hua foundation has equal parts grounded and radicalized her, by providing both the support and fuel to pursue opportunities often out of reach for recent grads.
 She now is focusing on developing networks and supports for other racialized youth.

-Christina currently leads the Language Access Project (LAP), to advocate for better language accessibility and equity across governments and institutions, and is an adjunct faculty with the University of British Columbia’s Asian Canadian and Asian Migration Studies program.
+Christina currently leads the Language Access Project (LAP), to advocate for better language accessibility and equity across governments and institutions, and is an adjunct faculty with the University of British Columbia’s Asian Canadian and Asian Migration Studies (ACAM) program.
 She also leads hua’s internal transformation projects and co-leads the capacity building and consulting portfolios.
 Ask her about projects she implemented, such as building the Language Access Project, Chinatown Cares Grocery Delivery Program, or the Vancouver Chinatown Social Cohesion Report.

 Kimberley Wong 黄壯慈 (they/them)